 Simple counting on a number grid, up to 20.
 Sequences are things like 1 to 10, 10 to 1, evens, odds, 1 to 20, 20 to 1 ... .

 Each new number gets a random-ish selection of possible tiles, attempting to guess common mistakes.

 Matching digits 11 to 20 with the words.
 This is the same as the 1-10 version, except no alternate spellings

 Counting items.
 These are always in a line.
 At first pushed together.
 Then with spaces between, then changed shape and color.
-They come in groups of three to hopefully trick you into thinking "this is 2 more than the last one, which was 6, so this is... ."
+They come in groups of three to hopefully trick you into thinking "this is 2 more than the last one, which was 6, so it must be... ."
 They alternate between showing all 3 at once, or one-at-a-time, just for fun.
 To answer faster, can tap to get the ?.

 Counting jumbled different color and/or size items.
 They can be hand-dragged to help count them.
 For fun they come in 2 at a time and the areas change between various-sized rings and rectangles.

 The theory is to work towards how three is just three.
 So put identical objects in a line, then change colors ... then finally jumble them up, which this does.
 Kids learn many things can have three-ness.
 I also think having to move things around as you count them is a skill.